Types of Aid

 There are many businesses who would like to sell you the opportunity for them to search for scholarships for you.
 They will promise to locate several sources of scholarships which you qualify for.
-Be aware!
 We discourage paying anyone to search scholarships on your behalf.
 Below are scholarship scam warning signs:

-The "money-back guarantee" - especially if the company tries to 'guarantee' that you will win an award.
+- The "Money-Back Guarantee", especially if the company tries to 'guarantee' that you will win an award.

-Credit card verification - if they ask for a checking account or credit card information for 'verification' or to 'confirm eligibility', stop listening.
+- Credit card verification: If they ask for a checking account or credit card information for 'verification' or to 'confirm eligibility', stop listening.
 Scammers use this ploy to get your financial information and then drain your account or run up charges on your credit card.